-10 Signs You’re Going To Marry Your Boyfriend Someday
+10 Signs You’re Going To Marry Your Partner Someday

 My husband and I went from first date to married in just eight weeks.
 Deciding to get married took just five.
 That’s not to say that getting married isn’t a huge, life-altering decision — it absolutely is, and it takes a lot of introspection to know whether or not your partner is the person you want to spend your life with.
 It’s a big decision!
 Nevertheless, noticing the below signs you’re going to marry your boyfriend someday is a great first step in deciding whether or not your partner is someone you can see yourself marrying.

 A lot of reflection goes into deciding to get married.
 Shared values, a shared vision for the future, trust, and of course, love, are all important factors to consider.
 But another valuable factor that plays into deciding to get married is time.
 “If people want a long-term relationship or marriage (and don’t want a divorce), it takes time to get to know someone,” Anita Chlipala, LMFT, founder of Chicago-based relationship therapy firm Relationship Reality 312, tells Elite Daily.
 “Too many people focus on the initial spark and chemistry and use this to make a decision about long-term compatibility.
 If you’re with someone for decades – decades! – how can you make a decision within a few hours of getting to know someone?”

 Ultimately, only you and your partner know when you’re truly ready to get married, and you shouldn’t let norms or anyone else’s timeline stop you from doing what you think is right.
 But if you’re in a great relationship, and you’re feeling like it’s time to take it one step further, consider these signs you might be ready to do just that.
 (Or will be, one day!)